The hardest thing I’ve ever done: find your niche in life

 So what’s the moral of this story?

-If you are struggling with your business or personal life perhaps it’s because you haven’t found your niche.
+If you are struggling with your business or personal life perhaps it’s because you are yet to find your niche.
 That place where you can contribute to others in a way that satisfies your soul.

-If that sounds like you I want to encourage you to search hard and focus on how you can use your talents to solve other people’s problems not your own.
-Because if the experience I’ve shared above has taught me anything, it’s that this is where true happiness is found.
+If that sounds like you I want to encourage you to search hard to find your niche and focus on how you can use your talents to solve other people’s problems not your own.
+Because if the experience I’ve shared above has taught me anything, it’s that if you find your niche, this is where true happiness is found.